Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

 The California research team did very important, innovative, useful and insightful work on that issue.

-The researchers identified a dozen key stress factors for the mothers.
+The researchers identified a dozen key and explicit stress factors for the mothers.

-The research team looked at all of the premature births and did statistical analysis to see which stress factors, either alone or in combination with other specific factors, actually increased the likelihood of premature birth for the California mothers.
+The research team looked at all of the premature births and did statistical analysis to see which stress factors during pregnancy, either alone or in combination with other specific factors, actually increased the likelihood of premature birth for the California mothers.

-Their numbers and the linkages they discovered to the stress factors tell a powerful story.
+Their numbers and the linkages they discovered to the stress factors tell a powerful story that very directly quantifies and reinforces earlier work done by The Center for American progress on those issues.

-The researchers gathered information about causes of stress and then looked to see which of those dozen explicit risk factors had the biggest impact on the premature birth rate for African American mothers.
+They then looked to see which of those dozen explicit risk factors that they identified had the biggest impact on the premature birth rate for African American mothers.

-They did not expect the relative force and major impact of one of those stress factors on the study and on the rate of premature birth for those mothers.
+They did not expect the relative force and the disproportionate and major impact of one of those stress factors on the rate of premature birth for the African American mothers.

-Racism very clearly had the biggest impact on the rate of premature birth for the mothers in the California study.
+Racism very clearly had the biggest impact on the rate of premature birth for that set of mothers in the California study.

 Racism Stress Significantly Increased Preterm Births

-For those mothers who reported that worry, 12.5 percent gave birth prematurely.
+For those African American mothers who reported that worry, 12.5 percent gave birth prematurely.

-That 12.5 percent compares to a 5.8 percent premature birth rate for the white mothers in the study.
+That 12.5 percent premature birth rate and the 7.2 percent numbers both compare to a 5.8 percent premature birth rate for the white mothers in the study.

 We need far more research to drill down into those findings at multiple levels.
 That information about those birth outcomes is just the tip of an iceberg of relationships and realities that we need to understand.
 More research, analysis and expert thinking needs to be done to understand that situation more completely.